DarkSword7/elib-dashboard/README.md

+# Create your account and add as many books as you like.
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.